a-sh-dev/portfolio/README.md

 This project is the second personal portfolio built since I've begun my coding journey.
-A revamped of the first one that I built by only using HTML5 and SASS. <sub> [Check the GitHub repo for the first project.](https://github.com/a-sh-dev/T1A2_Portfolio)</sub>
+A revamped of the first one that I built by only using `HTML5` and `SASS`. <sub> [Check the GitHub repo for the first project.](https://github.com/a-sh-dev/T1A2_Portfolio)</sub>

+### 🤔 Problem

+Using `HTML5` and `SASS` alone is not practical to maintain a scalable portfolio.
+I need a templating or pattern system that I can utilise as reusable components in the portfolio and enforce a cohesive and consistent look to the UI.

+### 💡 Solution

 After completing the boot camp, I initially planned to use only `React.js`, but I'm sold by how `Next.js` features a faster and more scalable app due to its server-side rendering capability. `Next.js` is an extension framework of the `React.js` library plus the added SEO friendliness and built-in router improvements.
 Generally, it's faster due to its server-side rendering functionality, especially for generating static websites.

 The most enjoyable learning in this project is creating *design patterns* →  building reusable components, and working on conditional rendering through data iterations for better maintainability.
 All the UI styling are only made possible (and faster) thanks to `twin.macro`, which significantly assists in blending the best of two worlds between `Tailwind CSS` and `Styled-Components`.